scottmillers/Terraform/aws/learn-terraform/s3/IntelligentTiering.md

 The Scope limits what gets archived.
 The archive prefix is how you limit what gets archived to particular objects.
 For example if you have a prefix of `archive/` then any object that starts with `archive/` will be archived.
 If you have a prefix of `archive/2020/` then any object that starts with `archive/2020/` will be archived.
 You can have multiple archive prefixes.

-Rackspace has setup archiving to only archive objects that start with the prefix `deeparchive`.
+Rackspace has setup archiving for the `804609861260-bioinformatics-nbs` bucket to only archive objects that start with the prefix `deeparchive`.
 Any folder or object with the prefix `deeparchive` will be archived.

 ![archive prefix](images/archive-prefix.png)